sergkim13/restaurant-menu-API/README.md

 ### Description:
 Restaurant menu API allows you to get information about menus, submenus and dishes.
 See "Task description" section below for more.
-Made with FastAPI, PostgreSQL, SQLAlchemy, pydantic, alembic, Docker.
+Made with FastAPI, PostgreSQL, SQLAlchemy, pydantic, alembic, Docker, Redis.

 ### Requirements:
 1. MacOS (prefer) / Linux / Windows10